NaveTwizer/guides/programming/basics.md

 ### 1.1.1.
 What is programming?

-Programming is the instruction to a computer on how to perform a particular task.
+Programming is developing instructions for a computer to perform a particular task / program.

 ### 1.1.2.
 What are types of programming